zambezi21/SOAR-EDR-PROJECT/README.md

 - The fith step was to send a Slack message, send an email containing info about the detection, and generate a user prompt to ask to isolate the machine and if yes then isolate the machine.
 One has too set up the link between Tines and Slack.

 ![Slack 1](https://github.com/user-attachments/assets/154bc4c3-1f42-4f74-94f1-f22c72e75783)
- *Ref 12: Coneection btw Tines and Slack*
+ *Ref 12: Coneection with Tines and Slack*